calculabs/jotform-calculate-choices/do_not_do.md

     - Set up direct listeners using `listenFromField` with known IDs
     - Always try both raw ID and 'input_' prefixed versions

+11. **Don't assume simple field IDs for radio inputs**
+    - Radio inputs have complex ID structures (e.g., `input_7_0`, `input_7_1`)
+    - Questions have separate names (e.g., `q7_typeA`)
+    - Need to listen to both question name and individual radio inputs
+    - Radio change events return boolean values, not the selected option value

+12. **Don't ignore the data-calcvalue attribute**
+    - Radio inputs store their actual value in `data-calcvalue`
+    - The `value` attribute contains the display text
+    - When a radio is selected, you get `true` as the value
+    - Need to correlate the selection with the `data-calcvalue`

 These mistakes often stemmed from:
 - Assuming standard JavaScript methods would work in JotForm's widget environment
 - Not fully understanding JotForm's widget API structure